* Translated by AI

 *This content was translated by AI.

-During the 2026 Uber Cup (World Women's Team Badminton Championships) final held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association
+During the final of the 2026 Uber Cup (World Women's Team Badminton Championships) held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association

-During the 2026 Uber Cup (World Women's Team Badminton Championships) final held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association
+During the final of the 2026 Uber Cup (World Women's Team Badminton Championships) held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association

-An Se-young (24, Samsung Life) continues to write her legendary record.
+An Se-young's (24, Samsung Life) legendary record continues to be written.
 The Republic of Korea Bae Deu-min-teon (CEO) team defeated the defending champions and stood atop the world stage.

 The South Korean national team defeated the Chinese national team 3-1 in the final of the 2026 Uber Cup (World Women's Team Badminton Championships) held in Horsens, Denmark, on the 3rd (Korea time), securing the tournament title.

-Having claimed the title in this tournament in 2022, South Korea successfully reclaimed the trophy for the first time in four years.
+South Korea, which stood atop the tournament in 2022, successfully reclaimed the trophy for the first time in four years.
 China, which won the 2024 tournament, finished as runner-up after losing to South Korea.
-With their third overall title after victories in 2010 and 2022, South Korea once again proved itself as China's nemesis by thwarting the latter's ambition for a 17th title at every final stage.
+Having lifted the championship cup for the third time in history, following victories in 2010 and 2022, South Korea once again proved itself as China's nemesis by thwarting the latter's ambition for its 17th title at every final stage.

 The class of world No. 1 An Se-young shone brightly.
-As the singles player in the first match, An Se-young defeated world No. 2 Wang Zhi 2-0 (21-10, 21-13).
-An Se-young seized control of the match early by scoring seven consecutive points from the start of the first set, and in the second set, she neutralized her opponent with her characteristic mature game management.
+An Se-young, competing as the singles player in the first match, defeated world No. 2 Wang Zhiyi 2-0 (21-10, 21-13).
+From the start of the first set, An Se-young scored seven consecutive points to seize control of the match early, and in the second set, she neutralized her opponent with her characteristic mature game management.

-During the 2026 Uber Cup (World Women's Team Badminton Championships) final held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association
+During the final of the 2026 Uber Cup (World Women's Team Badminton Championships) held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association

-During the 2026 Uber Cup (World Women's Team Badminton Championships) final held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association
+During the final of the 2026 Uber Cup (World Women's Team Badminton Championships) held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association

-An Se-young, who displayed flawless performance without dropping a single set from the group stage through the final, secured the first point in just 47 minutes of match time.
+An Se-young, who displayed flawless performance from the group stage to the final without dropping a single set, secured the first point of the match in just 47 minutes.

 The second match faltered.
-The doubles pair of Jeong Na-eun and Lee So-hee lost to the Chinese pair of Liu Xing-shu and Tan Ning 0-2 (15-21, 12-21), leveling the match score.
+The doubles pair of Jeong Na-eun and Lee So-hee lost to the Chinese pair of Liu Xingshu and Tan Ning 0-2 (15-21, 12-21), returning the match to a 1-1 tie.

 In a critical moment, Kim Ga-eun (Samsung Life), who stepped in as the singles player for the third match, appeared as the savior.
-Her opponent was Chen Weifei, a 2010 London Olympic gold medalist and Kim Ga-eun's arch-rival, against whom she held a 1-8 head-to-head record.
+Her opponent was Chen Weiyi, a 2010 London Olympic gold medalist and Kim Ga-eun's arch-rival, against whom she held a record of one win and eight losses.

 Kim Ga-eun trailed 8-15 in the first set and seemed destined to lose, but with remarkable focus, she tied the score at 16-16 before staging a stunning comeback to win 21-19.
-Riding the momentum, she dominated the second set as well, scoring six consecutive points after a tight 15-15 tie to secure a 2-0 (21-19, 21-15) victory.
+Riding the momentum, she also won the second set 21-15 after a tight contest that reached 15-15, scoring six consecutive points to secure a 2-0 (21-19, 21-15) victory.

 South Korean national badminton players pose for a photo after their victory in the final of the 2026 Uber Cup (World Women's Team Badminton Championships) held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association